MicrosoftDocs/azure-docs/articles/active-directory/hybrid/cloud-sync/exchange-hybrid.md

 ## Attributes synchronized
-Cloud sync synchronizes Exchange On-line attributes back to users and groups in order to enable Exchange hybrid scenarios.
+Cloud sync writes Exchange On-line attributes back to users and groups in order to enable Exchange hybrid scenarios.
 The following table is a list of the attributes and the mappings.

 |Azure AD attribute|AD attribute|Object Class|Mapping Type|
 |-----|-----|-----|-----|